nextgis/docs_ngmobile/source/share.rst

 Exporting data in GeoJSON
 ---------------------------

 To export data from NextGIS Mobile vector layer open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`).
 Then tap on the contextual menu icon next to the layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
-This will open the contextual menu items as shown in item 6 in :numref:`ngmobile_layer_tree_pic`.
-There you need to select "Share".
+This will open the contextual menu items as shown in item 6 in :numref:`ngmobile_layer_tree_pic` There you need to select "Share".

 Android standard Share dialogue window with a list of available Share options will open as shown in :numref:`ngmobile_share_pic`.